-LA CANADA FLINTRIDGE, Calif. - As hot and dangerous temperatures are expected to sweep across the Southland for the next several days, crews are preparing for fire dangers.
+LA CANADA FLINTRIDGE, Calif.
+(KABC) -- As hot and dangerous temperatures are expected to sweep across the Southland for the next several days, crews are preparing for fire dangers.

 In La Canada Flintridge, extra firefighters were staffed to help should any fires or health hazards happen.
 An excessive heat warning has been issued for almost the entire Southland, and forecasts show some heat records may be broken.